-1. Faults on the Course - CCN 65, (Short or Long format) CCN 80 CCN 9 5 and CCN 105 Knocking down an obstacle 4 penalties First run-out, refusal or unauthorised in the whole test 4 penalties Second run-out, refusal or unauthor whole test Third run-out, refusal or unauthorise 8 penalties whole test First fall of Athlete Elimination
+1. Faults on the Course - CCN 65, CCN 80 CCN 95 a nd CCN 105

-First fall of Horse

-Elimination

-2. Faults on the Course - CCN1\, CCN2\, CCN3\ and CCN4\ (Short or Long format) Knocking down an obstacle 4 penalties
+(Short or Long format)

+Knocking down an obstacle 4 penalties
-KHOCKING UUWH AH ODSIACIE 4 penallies

-First run-out, refusal or unaut thorised circle
+First run-out, refusal or unauthorised circle in

-in the whole test 4 penalties
+the whole test 4 penalties

-Second run-out, refusal or ur nauthorised circle in the
+Second run-out, refusal or unauthorised circle in the

+whole test 8 penalties

+Third run-out, refusal or unauthorised circle in the

 whole test Elimination

 First fall of Athlete Elimination

+First fall of Horse Elimination

+2. Faults on the Course - CCN1, CCN2, CCN3 and CCN4

+(Short or Long format)

+Knocking down an obstacle 4 penalties

+First run-out, refusal or unauthorised circle in

+the whole test 4 penalties

+Second run-out, refusal or unauthorised circle in the -

+whole test Elimination

+First fall of Athlete Elimination

-First fall of Horse \refer to NZPCA Annex 5 \ Elimination
+First fall of Horse Elimination

+rete r to NZPCA Annex 5